petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 	at org.apache.http.impl.nio.reactor.AbstractMultiworkerIOReactor$Worker.run(AbstractMultiworkerIOReactor.java:591) ~[httpcore-nio-4.4.12.jar:4.4.12]
 ```

-On Liferay 7.0-7.2, it usually manifests in the `org.elasticsearch.client.transport.NoNodeAvailableException` error.
+On Liferay 7.0-7.2 the error manifests with `org.elasticsearch.client.transport.NoNodeAvailableException`.

-Corresponding Elasticsearch error,
+There's a corresponding Elasticsearch error:

 ```
 [2021-06-07T17:48:31,554][WARN ][o.e.t.TcpTransport       ] [es-node1] SSL/TLS request received but SSL/TLS is not enabled on this node, got (16,3,3,1), [Netty4TcpChannel{localAddress=/192.168.0.17:9300, remoteAddress=/192.168.0.17:40646}], closing connection
 ```

-Open `elasticsearch.yml` and make sure `xpack.security.enabled` is not set to `false` and the HTTP and Transport layers are also configured properly to use encrypted communication according to the [Securing Elasticsearch](../securing-elasticsearch.html) article.
+Open `elasticsearch.yml` and make sure `xpack.security.enabled` is not set to `false`.
+Ensure that the HTTP and Transport layers are configured to use encrypted communication according to the [Securing Elasticsearch](../securing-elasticsearch.html) article.

-## Liferay and the Elasticsearch Nodes are Using Certificates Signed by a Different CA
+## Liferay and Elasticsearch are Using Certificates Signed by a Different Certificate Authority

-This happens when when `*.ssl.verification_mode` is configured as `certificate` or `full` in `elasticsearch.yml` for the HTTP and/or Transport layer.

-On Liferay 7.3 and 7.4,
+When `*.ssl.verification_mode` settings are `certificate` or `full` in `elasticsearch.yml`, the following error can appear in Liferay 7.3 and 7.4:

 ```
 Caused by: javax.net.ssl.SSLHandshakeException: PKIX path validation failed: java.security.cert.CertPathValidatorException: Path does not chain with any of the trust anchors
 	at sun.security.ssl.Alert.createSSLException(Alert.java:131) ~[?:?]
 ```

-On Liferay 7.0-7.2 when `transportSSLVerificationMode="certificate"` is set in the `*.XPackSecurityConfiguration.config` file,
+On Liferay 7.0-7.2, if `transportSSLVerificationMode="certificate"` is set in the `XPackSecurityConfiguration.config` file, this error can appear:
 ,

 ```